J100x/J100x.github.io/_posts/2014-3-3-Hello-World.md

 My scholarly and applied interests converge at the frontier of blockchain economics, machine learning & neural networks, and digital asset valuation theory:

-- Blockchain Network Valuation Framework: I formulate and empirically validate quantitative valuation models for decentralized networks, extending Metcalfe's Law through machine learning inference to elucidate the intrinsic value of digital assets, principally through building BNV Framework.
+- Network Valuation Framework in Digital Assets: I formulate and empirically validate quantitative valuation models for decentralized networks, extending Metcalfe's Law through machine learning inference to elucidate the intrinsic value of digital assets, principally through building BNV Framework.

-- Algorithmic Investment Research: Engineer of Economic Demand & Supply Functions for modeling demand and supply dynamics in the Ethereum smart contract platform for devoping a predictive model.
+- Algorithmic Investment Research in Ethereum: Engineer of Economic Demand & Supply Functions for modeling demand and supply dynamics in the Ethereum smart contract platform for devoping a predictive model.

 - Deep Learning in Digital Financial Systems: I build GRU-Attention-CNN hybrid architectures to model digital asset price dynamics, synthesizing frontier representation learning with blockchain network theory to attain R² > 0.95 on Glassnode data (2015–2022).